moj-analytical-services/rmarkdown_training/README.md

     *reference_docx: mystyles.docx*
 (Make sure that you start a new line after each colon and use the tab on each new line)

 23. Click ‘Knit’.
-You should now have a document with the right fonts, and a header which looks more like the JSAS bulletins.
+You should now have a document with the right fonts, and a header which looks more like the DES bulletins.
 To call the different headers in your styles template document you use a different number of hashtags at the start of your headers e.g. 1 hashtag = header 1 and 3 hashtags=3 headers.
 For example, you can add a heading (heading 3 from the styles template) called latest figures before the text in step 20 *### Latest figures*.

 24. If you want to change any numbers or words in your text to bold or italic you need to use a single asterisk either side of your number or text for italic or a double asterisk for bold.
 You can try this on one of your figures or text in your RMarkdown.